JV Sells Last-Mile Facility Outside DC For 66% Markup After Lease-Up

 The buyer was attracted to the site due to it being infill, Class A industrial inside the Capital Beltway offering immediate access to D.C. and the affluent population surrounding the District, according to McCarty.

-“Despite economic headwinds, institutional interest in the asset was robust,” he said.
+“Despite economic headwinds, institutional interest in the asset was robust,” he said in the Newmark statement.
 “A dearth of product on the market, coupled with a limited development pipeline in Prince George’s County, continues to drive investor demand for well-located assets in the region.”

 Joining McCarty on the deal from Newmark were Cris Abramson and Nicholas Signor.
 The seller represented itself in-house.